Aeroport T1 (Barcelona Metro)

-Aeroport T1 is a Barcelona Metro station that serves terminal T1 of Barcelona–El Prat Airport, in the municipality of El Prat de Llobregat, to the southwest of Barcelona.
+Aeroport T1 (/ca/) is a Barcelona Metro station that serves terminal T1 of Barcelona–El Prat Airport, in the municipality of El Prat de Llobregat, to the southwest of Barcelona.
 It is the southern terminus of the airport branch of Barcelona Metro line 9 (L9) and is operated by Transports Metropolitans de Barcelona (TMB).

 Opened in 2016, the station is located underneath the airport terminal and consists of two levels.
 The trains run on the lower level, where there is a 16 m island platform featuring screen doors.
 Adjacent to the station is a depot that can accommodate 12 trains.
 A new commuter rail link is projected to reach the station in the future.

 History

 A tunnelling machine began excavating the tunnel for Barcelona Metro line 9 from to the Aeroport T1 station in March 2008 and finished in April 2009.
 The completion of the station's main structure was part of the construction of terminal T1, which opened in June 2009.